 Formula/bottles (if not breastfeeding)

-Puffs, Cheerios, wafers, whatever your baby likes to snack on.
-Bring it.
-My baby constantly snacks on the plane.
+Puffs, Cheerios, wafers, whatever your baby likes to snack on – bring it.
+Our daughter constantly snacks on the plane.
 It distracts her and keeps her busy during the flight.
-I don’t typically let her have a lot of these foods when we are home because they lack nutritional value, but when we are traveling, I’m not as strict.
+I don’t typically let her have a lot of these foods when we are home because they lack nutritional value, but when we are traveling, especially when on a plane – I’m not as strict.

-Chances are if you are traveling with a baby older than 6 months, at least once during the flight or time in the airport, she will need to eat solids.
-Food pouches are much more convenient, especially when traveling solo with your baby.
+Chances are if you are traveling with a baby over the age of 6 months old, at least once while in route to your destination, your child will need to eat a solid meal.
+Food pouches are much more convenient that jars of baby food, especially when traveling solo with your baby.
 (The link above is a great deal I found on Amazon.
 It saves you about 50 cents a pouch.)
 My infant daughter can even hold the and suck the food out herself.

 I always pack a new toy that she’s never seen or played with before.
 The newness of the toy can often keep her short attention span much longer than one of her old toys that she won’t find as interesting.
 However, I also bring a few of her favorite toys from home, as well as a book or two.
 That way if she gets bored with her new toy she will have several more options available.